Organizer (San Jose)

 - Excellent communication skills, both written and oral.

-- Strong computer skills with proficiency in Microsoft Office and a variety of applications.
+- Strong computer skills with proficiency in Microsoft Office, G-Suite and a variety of applications.

 - California driver’s license, insurance, and regular access to a 4‐5 seat passenger car.

-- Available to work flexible hours, including afternoons and occasional evening and weekend events.
+- Available to work flexible hours, including afternoons and occasional evenings and weekends.

 - Experience with one or more of the following areas: action research, campaign strategy, curriculum development, alliance building, media outreach, grassroots fundraising, and educational policy.

-The position will be located in CFJ’s San Jose Office.
-Our office is located on the ground floor.
+This position will be located in CFJ’s San Jose Office.
 Our offices are shared among several employees.

-- Able to speak clearly in English on the phone and in person and be understood by others.
+- Able to speak clearly and in audible tones on the phone and in person and be understood by others.

 - Able to occasionally lift objects weighing up to 20 pounds.

-$45,500-$54,500, depending on experience and qualifications.
-CFJ provides a generous benefits package; we pay 100% of monthly premiums for medical, vision, and dental coverage for staff working at least 20 hours a week and their dependents.
+Hourly pay $24.77 – $29.67 approximately $51,519-$61,710 including overtime and depending on experience and qualifications as determined by CFJ’s salary scale.
+CFJ provides a generous benefits package, including fully paid health insurance (medical, dental, and vision) for employees working at least half-time and their dependents.
 We also offer substantial vacation days and time off.

 How to Apply:

-Send your resume, a cover letter demonstrating your interest and qualifications, and at least three references to firstname.lastname@example.org with the subject line “SJ Organizer – Your Name.”
+Send your resume, a cover letter demonstrating your interest and qualifications, and at least three references to firstname.lastname@example.org with the subject line “San Jose Organizer – Your Name.”
+Priority will be given to applicants who submit their materials by February 20th, 2023.
+We will review applications on a rolling basis until the position is filled.